Posted on 4/22/2015

 On the front of the note is a satellite image of Victoria Harbor all the while maintaining Standard Chartered’s blue and green color scheme.
 The banks headquarters are shown at the left and a see-through panel at the bottom right reveals (when viewed against a light) the denomination in traditional Chinese.
 The watermark of the trust mark and denomination is located inside the zero of the 150, which is printed in fluorescent yellow ink and glows under ultraviolet light.
 An iridescent image of the Standard Chartered trust mark can be seen in normal lighting.
 Lastly, the 150 in the top left corner changes color between gold and green when viewed at different angles.

-This note clearly represents the people of Hong Kong and the amazing local landmarks that have become “must-see” to anyone who visits.
+This note clearly represents the people of Hong Kong, China and the amazing local landmarks that have become “must-see” to anyone who visits.
 It is beautifully designed and will stand the test of time.
 And it will forever be the world’s first HK$150 bank note.

 PMG is an independent member of the Certified Collectibles Group (CCG).